anildash/anildash-dot-com/README.md

-# Hello Eleventy!
+# Hello!
+This is my blog.

-This project is a blog powered by [Eleventy](https://www.11ty.dev/), a lightweight static site generator.
+This project is a blog powered by [Glitch](https://glitch.com/) and [Eleventy](https://www.11ty.dev/), a lightweight static site generator.
 That means you get all the power of a server-side framework but it builds plain HTML files for fast loading by your visitors.
 This project includes some default posts and layouts you can use as a foundation, and you can customize how your site builds in the JavaScript code. 📚

 _While you're working on the content in the editor your changes will happen ✨ immediately in the preview window.
 As you code the site is serving files from a local build directory.
 When you close the editor your site will run a `build` script then serve the output as a fast and always-on static site._